amritaak06/UE22CS341B-Compiler-Design-Labs/LAB 3/README.md

 # Commands to Run This Lab
 (Note: The labs were done on a **Windows OS**)

 # Lab 3 - Lex & Yacc: Syntax Analysis with Symbol Table

-## Overview
 This lab demonstrates **syntax analysis** using **Lex (Flex) and Yacc (Bison)**.
 It parses variable declarations, assignments, expressions, and function definitions,
 while also integrating a **symbol table** for tracking variables and values.

-## Features
-- **Lexical Analysis**: Tokenizes identifiers, keywords, operators, and numbers.
-- **Syntax Analysis**: Parses expressions and statements with Bison.
-- **Symbol Table Management**: Tracks variable declarations and values, checking for errors.
-- **Error Handling**: Detects undeclared variables, type mismatches, and division by zero.
+It also has **Error Handling** which detects undeclared variables, type mismatches, and division by zero.

 ## Files Included
 - **`l_lab3.l`** - Lex file for lexical analysis (tokenizing input).